ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
-            var returnTo = "returnTo_example";  // string | The URL to return the browser to after the flow was completed. (optional)
+            var returnTo = "returnTo_example";  // string? | The URL to return the browser to after the flow was completed. (optional)

             try
             {